Alum Creek (Ohio)

 Alum Creek is a 58 mi long creek that runs north to south in central Ohio.
 The creek originates in Morrow County and then flows through Delaware County and finally into Franklin County, where it ends at Big Walnut Creek, which drains into the Scioto River.
 Alum Creek is a source of drinking water for the city of Westerville, Ohio.
+It has also been known as Allum Creek, Elk Creek, Seckle Creek, Sepung Creek, and Salt Creek.

 History

 The Alum Creek valley was inhabited by the Adena over 2,000 years ago.
 This mound builder culture constructed seven mounds along Alum Creek.
 The Lenape (Delaware) Indian tribe later established many settlements near the creek.
+The word "Alum" came from Native American languages.

 One of the first European settlers was Colonel Moses Byxbe, who constructed his home on Alum Creek in 1805.
 Colonel Byxbe owned or co-owned 38000 acres along the creek.

 As a defensive measure during the War of 1812, local residents built four blockhouses in the area, including one on Alum Creek.
 The blockhouse, Fort Cheshire, was a 2-story log fortress, constructed so as to provide a place from which to shoot, drop boiling water, and defend against the threat of fire.
 The blockhouse was subsequently used as a schoolhouse and remained intact until the Civil War.
 The fort is commemorated by a bronze plaque where the blockhouse once stood.